JordanSpencerWu/old-website/_posts/blog/2016/March/2016-03-15-learning-rem-and-em-length-unit.markdown

     the relative length depends on other factors, a use case would be creating a responsive web layout that depends on other length property.
 Rem and em are relative length that are used for their responsiveness and scalability.
-In this blog I will use rem and em for setting responsive and scalability font-size in this blog.
+In this blog I will use rem and em for setting responsive and scalable font-size in this blog.
   </p>

   <p style="font-size:1em;">